Updated August 9, 2023

 Customize the chart type – 1:

 The default column graph serves most chart needs.
 But what if your data is not best suited to this chart type?
-For instance, our data projects sales for 8 Journals, across 3 months, totaling 24 column bars in total.
-Perhaps this is more legible when projected as horizontal lines as opposed to columns?
-You can test this with a single mouse-click, as captured below.
+For instance, our data projects sales for 8 Journals across 3 months, totaling 24 column bars.
+Perhaps this is more legible when projected as horizontal lines instead of columns?
+You can test this with a single mouse click, as captured below.

-- Click on “Change Chart Type,” the left-most button available in the “PivotChart Tools” view.
+- Click “Change Chart Type,” the left-most button in the “PivotChart Tools” view.

-- The displayed list-box shows chart types supported in your version of Microsoft Excel.
-Regardless of the chart-type you choose, the current settings will continue (like the input data fields, the value field, etc.)
+- The displayed list box shows chart types supported in your version of Microsoft Excel.
+Regardless of the chart type, the current settings will continue (like the input data fields, the value field, etc.)